Are Memory Problems Affecting Your Life?

 Long-term memory, also called remote or secondary memory, differs from short-term memory in duration, capacity, and manner of storage.
 Long-term memories are information received and held beyond thirty seconds, becoming learned information.
 Research suggests that the capacity of long-term memory is immeasurable, in contrast to short-term memory’s limited capacity, and that the reliving or re-experiencing of memories solidifies their place in long-term storage.
 There are two methods of forming long-term memory: Declarative and Procedural.
 Declarative memory is memory of events and facts, such as the color of someone’s hair, a birth date, or information about yourself.
 Procedural memory is the learning of skills, procedures, and motor movement and is often called motor memory.

 In addition, there are two ways in which those memories are processed: Explicit and Implicit.
-Explicit memory occurs when you are aware that you are learning material or information, such as you sitting in a classroom or your boss, spouse or coach is giving you specific information.
+Explicit memory occurs when you are aware that you are learning material or information, such as you sitting in a classroom or when your boss, spouse, or coach is giving you specific information.
 There is intent to acquire the information.
 For instance, an Explicit Declarative memory would take place when you are at a party and are aware that you’re trying to learn someone’s name.
 Implicit memory happens when you learn a detail or motor movement and are unaware that you have gained the information.
 For example, when you become able to balance on a bike while riding your bike, your brain has learned through a variety of networks and hubs the details of what is needed to balance the bike.

 Episodic memory, also called flashbulb memory, involves sights, sounds and details that are connected to an emotional event, such as an accident or recalling exactly what you were doing on September 11, 2001 when you learned of the attacks on the Twin Towers.
 This type of memory is most common in PTSD and is part of what is known as “flashbacks.”
 Memories already stored prior to an injury are called retrograde memories, while memories learned and stored after injury are called anterograde memories.